toncho11/MakeYourOwnSatellite/README.md

 ## Power
 * battery
 * solar panel
-* [RAT](https://en.wikipedia.org/wiki/Ram_air_turbine) RAM air turbine - usually used on planes in case of emergency to produce electricity utilizing the speed of the plane
+* [RAT](https://en.wikipedia.org/wiki/Ram_air_turbine) - a RAM air turbine - usually used on planes in case of emergency to produce electricity utilizing the speed of the plane

 ## Resources
 * https://github.com/stanford-ssi/balloons-VALBAL